proplot-dev/proplot/docs/why.rst

 .. rubric:: Limitation

-In matplotlib, colormaps are implemented with the `~matplotlib.colors.LinearSegmentedColormap` class, representing "smooth" color gradations, and the `~matplotlib.colors.ListedColormap` class, representing "discrete" color sets.
+In matplotlib, colormaps are implemented with the `~matplotlib.colors.LinearSegmentedColormap` class (representing "smooth" color gradations) and the `~matplotlib.colors.ListedColormap` class (representing "categorical" color sets).
 They are generally cumbersome to modify or create from scratch.
 Meanwhile, property cycles used for individual plot elements are implemented with the `~cycler.Cycler` class.
 They are also cumbersome to modify and they cannot be "registered" by name like colormaps.

-The `seaborn`_ package introduces "color palettes" to make working with colormaps and property cycles easier, but it would be nice to have similar features integrated more closely with the matplotlib interface.
+The `seaborn`_ package introduces "color palettes" to make working with colormaps and property cycles easier, but it would be nice to have similar features integrated more closely with matplotlib.

 ..
    Colormap identification is also suboptimal, since the names are case-sensitive, and